cristina-serban/inductor/README.md

 ```

 ## Building and running the project ##
 (1) Before building the project, make sure the files `smtlib/parser/smtlib-bison-parser.y.c`, `smtlib/parser/smtlib-bison-parser.y.h` and `smtlib/parser/smtlib-flex-lexer.l.c` have been generated.
-If any of these files are not there, see section "Compiling the parser" above.
+If any of these files is missing, see section ["Compiling the parser" above](https://github.com/cristina-serban/inductor/blob/master/README.md#compiling-the-parser).

 (2) Make sure you made the necessary changes required by your build and installation of CVC4.
-See section "Customization for CVC4" above for more details.
+See section ["Customization for CVC4"](https://github.com/cristina-serban/inductor/blob/master/README.md#customization-for-cvc4) above for more details.

 (3) Run `cmake` in the root directory of the project.
 This creates the Makefile necessary for compilation.
 ```